 In the Baby Girl case, the Supreme Court held that if no party eligible for preference formally seeks placement, the placement preferences do not apply.
 Adoptive Couple v.
 Baby Girl, 133 S.Ct.
 2552.
-This shifts the burden to a potential placement to seek placement, which is at odds with the best placement practices for child protection.
+This shifts the burden to a potential placement to seek placement, which is at odds with the best placement practices for child welfare cases.
 Regardless of a child's ethnicity, DFPS does not wait for placements to come forward but seeks out extended family, fictive kin, and other placement resources.
-When an Indian child is identified, the tribe is notified and may also identify potential placements.
-Any appropriate potential placement is assessed and a placement selected consistent with the statutory preferences and good casework practice.
+When an "Indian child" is identified, the Tribe is notified and may also identify potential placements.
+Any appropriate potential placement is assessed, and a placement selected consistent with the statutory preferences and good casework practice.
 As a result, a potential placement's failure to make a formal request would not impact the selection process in a DFPS child protection suit.

-I. Conservatorship or Termination of Parental Rights of Indian Child
+J. Conservatorship or Termination of Parental Rights of "Indian Child"